 Languages are dying at an alarming rate.
 On average, one dies every two weeks.
 Of the roughly 7,000 languages still spoken today, language resource Ethnologue lists about 3,000 endangered ones.
+Another estimate by the Endangered Languages Project puts it at a slightly lower 2,500.
+Either way, that’s more than one-third of the languages spoken in the world.
 If things continue as they are, a huge number of languages will vanish in the coming decades as the native speakers die out and take their cultures and stories with them.
 This has left many people around the world asking the same question: how do we save endangered languages?

 There are countless ways of answering that question.
 The first step for many communities is to make sure the language is preserved through documentation.
 We’ll never know how many languages have already disappeared from the Earth because the last speaker died with no record of how they spoke.
 Languages can still die even if they are documented, however.
 A dead language is one that no longer has any native speakers, though people might still be able to understand it (like Latin).
 A language that no one can understand anymore is considered extinct.
 So even if we record a language, that doesn’t mean it can’t be endangered.

 One way to keep a language alive is by mandating its teaching in schools.
 This can also be a great way to ensure its continued survival via future generations, but even this isn’t always enough to maintain the vitality of a language.
 Grammar and vocabulary are only one aspect of a language’s life; living with a language involves so much more.

 Fortunately, there are people around the world finding creative ways to revive endangered languages.
 Here are some of the most creative ways people are using endangered languages around the world.